 Run Speed Up does lower the movement speed firing penalty for Inkjet users, even though they are technically flying rather than running; however, it does not boost movement speed while the user is not shooting, with the exception of when they are walking on grates.

 One discharge from the Trizooka will cause three large blobs of ink to be expelled in rapid succession.
 These blobs will then travel in an arch before hitting the ground.
 When they collide with a surface, such as a wall or the ground, the globs do not leave a trail of ink behind them; instead, they paint a medium-sized area.
-If you ask us, we consider Trizooka as top-tier Splatoon 3 best special weapon.
+If you ask us, we consider Trizooka as a top-tier special weapon.

 During the course of this ability, the player is allowed to morph into Swim Form at any time.
 It seems that the projectiles are able to pass through the enemies as well.
 Only three shots may be taken with the Trizooka before the player must switch back to their primary weapon.

-The Trizooka features a design that is reminiscent to the Inkzooka, but it has a more steampunk-inspired industrial aesthetic.
+The Trizooka features a design that is reminiscent of the Inkzooka, but it has a more steampunk-inspired industrial aesthetic.
 Additionally, some of the green and orange hues have been replaced with gray or the color of the user’s ink.
 When the Trizooka is fired, the three ink tank capsules that are linked to it are released one at a time in sequential order.

 When this ability is used, the user will momentarily float in the air and ascend above the ground while also holding a bright ball of ink that will charge up during the course of their usage.
 This may be tossed to create an ink explosion after it has been charged, and the explosion will become bigger as it charges up.